 Atmospheric weapons are weapons systems designed to operate while flying in a planetary atmosphere or habitat's air.
 Atmospheric weapons include remotely piloted vehicles (RPVs), atmospheric fighters (both crewed and automated), and flying weapons platforms of various types including militarized synsect swarms and other classes of aerial robotic combat drones.

-Ceres Astrospace Delta - Text by Grant Thomas One-man long-range exoatmospheric fighter used for planetary and orbital defense.
+Ceres Astrospace Delta - Text by Grant Thomas Long-range exoatmospheric fighter used for planetary and orbital defense.
 Designed and built by Ceres Astrospace and later manufactured under license.

 Disassembler - Text by M. Alan Kazlev, updated by Steve Bowers A system of nanomachines able to take an object apart a few atoms at a time, while recording its structure at the molecular level.
 Often employed as a swarm or part of a swarm.
 This could be used for uploading, copying objects (when used with an assembler system), a dissolving agent or a weapon.